Virtual Headache Specialist

 How do the gepants work?

-During a migraine attack, the trigeminal nerves release a variety of inflammatory proteins.
-One of the main proteins is called CGRP (calcitonin gene related peptide).
-CGRP causes inflammation around the brain and cerebral arteries (“sterile inflammation”) in the dural membrane surrounding the brain, intensified pain signals, enhanced transmission of pain signals through the trigeminal nerves into the brainstem and into the brain, and dilation of the cerebral arteries through the dural membrane, which in turn leads to further increasing pain signals via the trigeminal nerve endings covering the cerebral arteries.
-The result is intense migraine pain (as you are unfortunately very familiar with).
-So, if we can block these steps of migraine pain, the attack should be aborted quickly, and not as severe.
-That’s where the CGRP medications (gepants and CGRP monoclonal antibodies) come into play.
+These new treatment options precisely target an important step in the pathophysiology of migraine.
+During a migraine attack, the trigeminal nerves release a variety of inflammatory proteins, one of which is called CGRP (calcitonin gene-related peptide).
+CGRP causes 3 major events involved in a migraine.
+It causes inflammation around the brain and cerebral arteries (“sterile inflammation”), increased transmission of pain signals through the trigeminal nerves into the brainstem and into the brain, and dilation of the cerebral arteries traveling through the meninges surrounding the brain.
+The result of these 3 steps is intense migraine pain.
+So, if we can block these steps of migraine pain, the attack should be aborted quickly, and the pain not as severe.

 Gepants work as CGRP receptor antagonists, which means they directly target and block (antagonist) the CGRP receptor.
-This results in the medication “blocking” the CGRP inflammatory protein from sticking to the CGRP receptor to activate it, and thus prevents it from “turning on” these pathways of pain.
+This results in the medication “blocking” the CGRP inflammatory protein from sticking to the CGRP receptor to activate it, and thus prevents it from “turning on” these migraine pathways.
 So, you get reversal of cerebral vasodilation, which decreases the firing off of the trigeminal nerves.
-Notably, the gepants do this in a way that does not cause vasconstriction, in contrast to the triptans.
-Thus, they are felt to be safe in those with cardiovascular or cerebrovascular disease (as opposed to the triptans).
-By blocking the CGRP receptor, you also get reversal of the neurogenic inflammation going on through the brain and around the arteries, and you block the electrical transmission of migraine pain from traveling from the trigeminal nerves into the brainstem, and ultimately into the brain.
+Notably, the gepants do this in a way that does not cause vasconstriction (artery narrowing), in contrast to the triptans which do.
+Thus, gepants are felt to be safe in those with cardiovascular or cerebrovascular disease (as opposed to the triptans and DHE).
+By blocking the CGRP receptor, you also get reversal of the neurogenic inflammation going on through the brain and around the arteries, and you block the electrical transmission of migraine pain from traveling from the trigeminal nerves into the brain.

 Ubrelvy (Ubrogepant)